 For a thinner salsa follow the recipe as-is.

 If you enjoy your salsa thick and chunky, simply omit the juice from the canned tomatoes.
-You can always add in a few Tablespoons as needed.
+You can always add in a few Tablespoons after blending.

-For a thicker salsa, leave out the juice from the canned tomatoes.
-After blending, add it in as needed for preferred thickness.
+- For a thicker salsa, leave out the juice from the canned tomatoes.
+After blending, add it in as needed for the preferred thickness.

 We'd love to hear from you!